-- (u) Personal Property Inventory.
+- Personal Property Inventory.
 The admitting officer shall complete a written, itemized inventory of all personal property of newly admitted detainees and shall securely store all detainees' property including money and other valuables.
 The admitting officer shall give the detainee a receipt for all property held until release. - (v) Rated Capacity.
 The number of detainees shall not exceed a facility's rated capacity with the exception of mass arrests, which is not exceed eight (8) hours after the emergency crisis situation has been addressed.
-In addition, the Contractor may accept federal and other detainees who are in transit for temporary detainment for up to 2 hours, subject to available space on a case-by-case situation. - (w) Visitations.
-The Contractor shall provide visitations for detainees pursuant to the Contractor's visitation policies and procedures. - (4) Administrative Duties Corrections Officers.
+In addition, the Contractor may accept federal and other detainees who are in transit for temporary detainment for up to 12 hours, subject to available space on a case-by-case situation. - (w) Visitations.
+The Contractor shall provide visitations for detainees pursuant to the Contractor's visitation policies and procedures.
+Public Relation Outreach Program.
+The Contractor may purchase banners, literatures, tables, tablecloths, etc., to use for presentations, job fairs, and local fairs to disseminate information about Department of Corrections services, recruitment to fill vacant positions and conference / training presentations. - (4) Administrative Duties Corrections Officers.